CrimeOwl AI logoCrimeOwl AI

 Body discovered

-Pennsylvania State Police discover the victim's body covered with multiple stab and slash wounds
+Pennsylvania State Police discovered the victim's body covered with multiple stab and slash wounds.

 2009-09-02